1. Home

 A final report can now be viewed and printed.
 Included in this report are detailed calculations to properly document your work.
 Click the [Reports] button on the Ribbon tool bar and you should see the following:

-You can also include the other charts provided in the Groundwater feature, i.e., Stage-Storage and Fx-Fy, by right-clicking on them and selecting “Export this chart…”.
-It will save to a variety of bitmap formats.
-In addition, if viewing any of those charts while generating a report, it will be that chart shown on the report.
+You have the option to incorporate the additional charts available in the Groundwater feature, such as Stage-Storage and Fx-Fy, by simply right-clicking on them and choosing “Export this chart…”.
+The chart can be saved in various bitmap formats.
+Furthermore, if viewing any of those charts while generating a report, it will be that chart shown on the report.

 Was this article helpful?